pirateksh/OmniEther/README.md

 # OmniEther (Hack36 2020 Project)
 An Ethereum and IPFS based project to ensure transparency and security in Asset transfer.
+Deployed at https://omni-ether.herokuapp.com/ .

 ## Central Theme: - Security and Surveillance
 * __Problem to be solved:-__ Maintaining transparency and security while transferring assets (money or important data) from top level to bottom level in a hierarchical organization/system thus ensuring that all intended assets reach bottom-most level without leakage.